-Using tenant improvement on commercial properties is a system an owner can utilize especially when considering long term leases.
+Getting tenant improvement construction for commercial properties is a an approach a property owner can utilize especially when considering long term leases.
 This can attract new tenants or keep existing ones and is often overlooked.

-Often the amount offered by the owner for the improvements are much lower and the tenant is left to pay the balance.
+Often the amount offered by the owner for the improvements is much lower and the tenant is left to pay the balance.

-Generally, the improvements will be alterations to the interior of the building and there are lots of costs that are involved and can include, demolition, debris removal and much more.
+Generally, the improvements will be alterations to the interior of the building and there are lots of costs that are involved and can include, demolition, debris removal, and much more.

 As a tenant, there are factors that one needs to consider so that you do not have a huge expense to pay at the end of the reconstruction